 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Graduation and certification

 Upon successful completion of the Physical Therapy Orthopaedic Residency, residents receive a certificate of completion from Mayo School of Health Sciences.
-Once the program is credentialed by the ABPTRFE council, residents are eligible to take the orthopaedic specialist examination administered by the ABPTS.
+Residents are eligible to take the orthopaedic specialist examination administered by the ABPTS.

 For the majority of the residency, the learning schedule includes eight-hour days, five days a week.

 Each year, the Physical Therapy Orthopaedic Residency admits up to two residents.